pidgeon-pete/openfirex/core-rules.md

 The following modifiers apply to your battle skill test:

-- -3 if you have a suppression token on this unit.
 - -3 if you have an obstructed line of sight.
+- -2 for each suppression token on this unit

 **Make Defence Rolls**
 For each successful hit against your unit you must take a Defence test to avoid taking damage.